PHD APPLICATIONS FOR SEPTEMBER 2019 ENTRY ARE NOW OPEN

 - A statement of purpose describing why you wish to be admitted to the Graphene NOWNANO CDT programme (500 words max)

 - English Language certificate i.e. IELTS (only required if English is not your first language).

-In addition; if you are an overseas student we will also require:
+In addition; if you are an international student we will also require:

 Note: We cannot accept applications in any other form.

-For all other enquires, please contact Charlotte Griffiths via email:
+For all other enquiries, please contact the CDT Administrative Manager via email: